utshomax/postman-docs/src/pages/docs/publishing-your-api/custom-doc-domains.md

 ### Adding DNS records

-To add DNS records to your domain, open another browser tab and sign into your domain registrar or DNS provider.
+To add DNS records to your domain, open another browser tab and sign in to your domain registrar or DNS provider.
 Add a TXT record and a CNAME record to your domain using the tokens provided by Postman.

 * **TXT record** - Add a new TXT record to your domain.
 For **Name**, enter `@`to add the record to the root domain.
 For **Value**, use the TXT token string copied from Postman.